Summer Student 2018: Zhuo Song

-Supervised by Dr Yubing Shi at Northampton University, Zhuo Song is using computer modelling to help replace sheep and pig experiments in the clinical study of artificial hearts.
+Supervised by Dr Yubing Shi at Northampton University, Zhuo Song used computer modelling to help replace sheep and pig experiments in the clinical study of artificial hearts.

 Heart failure is a common, costly, and potentially fatal disease.
 People with serious heart failure must be treated with heart transplantation.
 Artificial hearts are used to provide mechanical circulation support for heart failure patients where there is no suitable donor heart available for transplantation.
 Sadly, dogs, sheep and cows are widely experimented on in artificial heart research.